RyanReedKnight/antoine-equation/README.md

 # antoine-equation
-Console application which can perform calculations with the Antoine Equation.
+Terminal application which can perform calculations with the Antoine Equation.

 Program revolves around AnoineEOS class, which stores Antoine parameters associated with a set of chemical species, and performs calculations with these parameters.
 The class uses a map to retrive the parameters associated with a chemical species,